curt/klaxon/README.md

 <https://github.com/curt/klaxon>

-Klaxon aims to be a lightweight [ActivityPub](https://www.w3.org/TR/activitypub/) server.
+Klaxon aims to be a lightweight, single-author, blog-centric [ActivityPub](https://www.w3.org/TR/activitypub/) server.
 It is being developed using the excellent [Phoenix Framework](https://www.phoenixframework.org/) and is written mostly in [Elixir](https://elixir-lang.org/).

 ## Status

-At the moment, Klaxon is mostly just a placeholder, but it is being updated frequently.
+At the moment, Klaxon is mostly just a pre-alpha placeholder, but it is being updated periodically.

 ## Author